 With respect to equal protection, "An equal protection challenge may be brought if an individual can demonstrate that the city treated the individual differently from other similarly situated individuals without any reasonable basis."
-This statement concerns me if the rezone is approved and future residents question actions made in the past that have disapproved similar zoning requests.

 Also, the article addresses spot zoning: "Some zoning changes may be challenged if the rezoning is deemed to be "Spot Zoning". ""Spot Zoning" is the process of singling out a small tract of land and treating it differently from similar surrounding land "without any showing of justifiable changes in conditions."
 In City of Pharr v.
 Tippitt, the Texas Supreme Court identified the following factors to be reviewed in determining whether a rezoning is Spot Zoning: